rocky-linux/documentation/docs/books/lxd_server/08-snapshots.md

 title: 8 Container Snapshots
 author: Steven Spencer
 contributors: Ezequiel Bruni
-tested with: 8.5, 8.6, 9.0
+tested with: 8.8, 9.2
 tags:
   - lxd
   - enterprise
   - lxd snapshots
 ---

-# Chapter 8: Container Snapshots
+# Chapter 8: container snapshots

-Throughout this chapter you will need to execute commands as your unprivileged user ("lxdadmin" if you've been following along from the beginning of this book).
+Throughout this chapter you will need to run commands as your unprivileged user ("lxdadmin" if you've been following along from the beginning of this book).

-Container snapshots, along with a snapshot server (which we will get to more later), are probably the most important aspect of running a production LXD server.
-Snapshots ensure quick recovery, and can be used for safety when you are, say, updating the primary software that runs on a particular container.
-If something happens during the update that breaks that application, you simply restore the snapshot and you are back up and running with only a few seconds worth of downtime.
+Container snapshots, along with a snapshot server (more on that later), are probably the most important aspect of running a production LXD server.
+Snapshots ensure quick recovery.
+It is a good idea to use them as a fail safe when updating the primary software that runs on a particular container.
+If something happens during the update that breaks that application, you just restore the snapshot and you are back up and running with only a few seconds worth of downtime.

-The author used LXD containers for PowerDNS public facing servers, and the process of updating those applications became so much more worry-free, since you can snapshot the container first before continuing.
+The author used LXD containers for PowerDNS public facing servers, and the process of updating those applications became less worrisome, thanks to taking snapshots before every update.

-You can even snapshot a container while it is running.
+You can even snapshot a container when it is running.

 ## The snapshot process

-We'll start by getting a snapshot of the ubuntu-test container by using this command:
+Start by getting a snapshot of the ubuntu-test container by using this command:

 ```
 lxc snapshot ubuntu-test ubuntu-test-1
 ```

-Here, we are calling the snapshot "ubuntu-test-1", but it can be called anything you like.
-To make sure that you have the snapshot, do an "lxc info" of the container:
+Here, you are calling the snapshot "ubuntu-test-1", but you can call it anything.
+To ensure that you have the snapshot, do an `lxc info` of the container:

 ```
 lxc info ubuntu-test
 ```

-We've looked at an info screen already, so if you scroll to the bottom, you should see:
+You have looked at an info screen already.
+If you scroll to the bottom, you now see:

 ```
 Snapshots: